wisemanstan123/processing-graphics-assignment-1-smiley-face/README.md

 # CSE1110-processing-assignment-1
-You will be using Processing for this assignment.
+You will be using [Processing](https://processing.org/) for this assignment.
 Make sure you save your program on the F drive in your Computer Science folder.
+Use the online Processing reference (https://processing.org/reference/) to find information about how to use commands.

 ## Step 1
-Begin with the following code:
+[] Begin with the following code:

 ```
 void setup() {